 1988 – 1992

-During this period Vivienne’s heros changed from punks and ragamuffins to ‘Tatler’ girls wearing clothes that parodied the upper class.
-A chance encounter inspired one of her most important and influential collections, the Harris Tweed collection of Autumn/Winter 1987.
+During this period Vivienne’s heroes shifted from punks and ragamuffins to ‘Tatler’ girls wearing clothes that parodied the upper class.
+A chance encounter inspired one of her most important and influential collections, Autumn-Winter 1987 ‘Harris Tweed’.
 “My whole idea for this collection was stolen from a little girl I saw on the tube one day.
 She couldn’t have been more than 14.
-She had a little plaited bun, a Harris Tweed jacket and a bag with a pair of ballet shoes in it.
+She had a little plaited bun, a Harris Tweed jacket, and a bag with a pair of ballet shoes in it.
 She looked so cool and composed standing there.”

 1993 – 1999